-TimeShard were comprised of Steve Angstrom, Psy, and Gobber – the band was born out of the UK Free Festival scene where ramshackle P.A. systems built to pump out a mix of punk, psychedelia and dub during the mid 80s were soon repurposed to deliver pounding beats of primitive electronic music.
-That's where TimeShard came in.
+TimeShard was born out of the UK Free Festival scene where the ramshackle P.A. systems built to pump out a mix of punk, psychedelia and dub but were soon being repurposed to belt our the new electronic music.
+So, TimeShard were a bridge between the two worlds.

 TimeShard experimented with tape, borrowed multitracks, cheap downtime in local recording studios, borrowed synthesizers and in the first couple of years performed some very strange dub inflected trance music for confused listeners.

 The now-classic dance music technology was still fresh raw and new.
 The classic “vintage” drum machine the Roland TR909 was only 3 years old when TimeShard began.
 The first affordable sampler the Akai S900 was only one year old.
 The acid house synth the TB303 was only 4 years out of production.
 Electronic dance music was the music of cultural, spiritual and technological reclamation.
 Fertile ground for lawless exploration.
 Perfect!

 TimeShard released their music on cassettes and sold them through mailing lists, and by 1991 had built a following for their live performances.

 Liverpool dance music shop and record label 3 Beat offered the Shardies a chance to record an album and release it on vinyl and CD, so a deal of some kind was signed and the three hairy weirdos and their friend and manager travelled down to London to record in a state of the art recording studio.
 Peer Music Publishing (the Publishers of Timeshard) had their own studio and it was a hit factory for all kinds of top chart acts.
 The Shards had the night shift, from 8pm till 8am.
 A week in the studio cost a bunch of money so the whole album was recorded in 5 nights.